macro187/hotbox/readme.md

 >   general-purpose use by anyone.

 *Specs* are lists of features.
 An include mechanism allows specs to derive from one another.
-The `hotbox-apply-spec` command applies specs to the running system by applying features in the order listed.
+The `hotbox-spec-apply` command applies specs to the running system by applying features in the order listed.

 >   While some features may depend on the effects of others, there is no